-This option allows users to specify a placemark that they wish to navigate to.
+This option allows users to specify a map feature (placemark, line, track, etc.) that they wish to navigate to.
 This is ideal if you have specific points of interest already marked on your map that you wish to navigate to.
-To use this option, users must have at least one placemark on the map view.
-Simply choose "Navigate to Placemark" and choose the placemark that you wish to navigate to, and the navigation information will automatically update and navigation will initiate.
-You will see a line on the map from your current location to the desired placemark.
+To use this option, users must have at least one map feature on the map view.
+Simply choose "Navigate to Feature" and choose the feature that you wish to navigate to, and the navigation information will automatically update and navigation will initiate.
+You will see a line on the map from your current location to the desired feature.

 Enter Destination Coordinate

 This option allows users to specify the desired coordinate that they wish to navigate to.
 This is ideal for those navigating to a known point (e.g. SAR operations).

 The newest of the Navigation features is called Create a Route.
 This tool allows you to navigate along a series of lines that form your route until you reach your destination.
 When you click Create a Route, you will immediately be prompted to draw your route using the Draw and Measure tool.
 You are able to tap on the screen to create a point on the trail.
 From there you can pan around to draw the route.
 If you make a mistake you are able to use the undo function (back arrow).
 Once this has been drawn, you will be asked if you would like to navigate this route.